jeremyfelt/webconference-2014/talk.md

 This is actually the first thing I started with when building the WSUWP Platform.
 I needed a server before I could write code for it, so I started with provisoning before a line of code was written.

-Now, over time I can see how the server configuration has changed.
+Now, over time I can go back and see how the server configuration has changed.
 When we upgraded from Nginx 1.6 to 1.7.
 When that strange issue with PHP 5.5.12 required a change in www.conf.
+When we addressed Heartbleed and the recent OpenSSL security vulnerabilities from last week.

 Which brings up a good point.
-Version control may not be the best reason.
-The best reason may be that by having a local version of production provisioning, I was able to realize that PHP 5.5.12 caused an issue with our curreng server configs on my local machine - this MBA - before anything was accidently deployed to production.
+Version control may not be the best reason for formalized provisioning.
+The best reason may be that by having a local version of production provisioning, I was able to realize that PHP 5.5.12 caused an issue with our current server configs on my local machine - this MBA - before anything was accidently deployed to production.

-I could go on, it really is cool stuff.

 ### How to create production

 The first step to creating a production environment, which will also turn into your development environment is to pick a provisioner.
 There are many out there, but a few stand out.

-As with many things, the one you pick is likely the right answer.
-As long as you establish your workflow and commit to it.
+As with many things, the one you pick is likely the right answer as long as you establish your workflow and commit to it.

 #### Salt

 * "Salt delivers a dynamic communication bus for infrastructures that can be used for orchestration, remote execution, configuration management and much more."
 * I clicked with Salt almost immediately, where as I was always confused when digging into Puppet and Chef.
 Granted, I was also looking for some instant gratification, so your mileage may vary.
 I really do enjoy the YAML style configuration offered by Salt.
+You describe configurations and states in nice, clean to read and easy to edit files and run Salt to fire everything off.
 * It is an exteremly active open source project, so you'll want to keep an eye on some changes.
+At the beginning, there was frequently some breakage that would require small adjustements.
 I think it has grown a bit more stable as of late.

 #### Puppet

 * "Puppet Open Source is a flexible, customizable framework available under the Apache 2.0 license designed to help system administrators automate the many repetitive tasks they regularly perform."
 * A bunch of devops use and enjoy Puppet.
 I haven't had a chance to wrap my mind around the structure completely.
 It is different in that states are described with more of a Puppet specific language.
+*

 #### Chef

 * "Chef is a systems and cloud infrastructure automation framework that makes it easy to deploy servers and applications to any physical, virtual, or cloud location, no matter the size of the infrastructure. "
 * Chef is the one I have the least experience with.
 Per Chef, they approach infrastructure as code.
 Configuration, as far as I understand it, is done in Ruby.
-I have a feeling that if you're strong in Ruby, you'll have no problems adapting to Chef.
+I have a feeling that if you're strong in Ruby, you'll have no problems adapting to the structures laid out by Chef.

 #### Others

 There are others, Ansible comes to mind immediately as something that was very easy to get up and running with. http://en.wikipedia.org/wiki/Comparison_of_open-source_configuration_management_software

 And there's always bash scripting.
 When in doubt, have common tasks scripted out so that you can boot up a server and run a few commands rather than walking through the full install every time.
-A provisioning method is better than no provisioning method.
-Salt, Puppet, Chef, and the others can involve some time to get familiar with and get buy-in.
+Any provisioning method is better than no provisioning method.
+Salt, Puppet, Chef, and the others can involve some time to get familiar with.

 ### How this mirrors development